awsdocs/amazon-emr-management-guide/doc_source/emr-lf-create-instance-profile.md

-# Create a Customized EC2 Instance Profile<a name="emr-lf-create-instance-profile"></a>
+# Create a customized Amazon EC2 instance profile<a name="emr-lf-create-instance-profile"></a>

 To orchestrate EMR cluster access to Lake Formation, you should define a customized EC2 instance profile \(service role\) that you will specify when you create your cluster\.
-For more information about creating a customized role, see [Creating a Service Role for Cluster EC2 Instances With Least\-Privilege Permissions](emr-iam-role-for-ec2.md#emr-ec2-role-least-privilege)\.
+For more information about creating a customized role, see [Creating a service role for cluster EC2 instances with least\-privilege permissions](emr-iam-role-for-ec2.md#emr-ec2-role-least-privilege)\.

 The `lakeformation:GetTemporaryUserCredentialsWithSAML` action lets your instance profile obtain the necessary credentials to run queries on Amazon EMR clusters that are integrated with AWS Lake Formation\.

-## Public Subnet<a name="emr-lf-iam-role-EC2-public"></a>
+## Public subnet<a name="emr-lf-iam-role-EC2-public"></a>

 If your cluster will be in a public subnet, use the following example policy for your customized EC2 instance profile\.
 Replace *My\-S3\-Bucket\-for\-IdP\-Metadata* with the S3 bucket containing your identify provider \(IdP\) metadata\.
 Replace the *MyEMRClusterLogs* with an S3 bucket for storing EMR logs\.